Brain Cancer (cont.)

 - Chemotherapy is usually given in cycles.
 A cycle consists of a short period of intensive treatment followed by a period of rest and recovery.
 Each cycle lasts a few weeks.

 - Most regimens are designed so that two to four cycles are completed.
-There is then a break in the treatment to see how the tumor has responded to the therapy.
+There is then a break in the treatment, and scans are done to see how the tumor has responded to the therapy.

-- The side effects of chemotherapy are well known and are very difficult to tolerate for some people.
+- The side effects of chemotherapy are well known and are today less difficult to tolerate.
 They include nausea and vomiting, mouth sores, loss of appetite, loss of hair, and many others.
 Some of these side effects can be relieved or improved by medication.

 New therapies (for example, use of nanotechnology to deliver drugs to tumor cells) for cancer are being developed all the time.
 When a therapy shows promise, it is studied in laboratories and improved as much as possible.
 It is then tested on people with cancer; these tests are called clinical trials.